rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Memory Model

+### Caller Responsibilities:

-eMMC HAL is responsible to allocate and deallocate memory for necessary API's to store information as specified in API Documentation.
+   1. Allocate and deallocate memory for parameters passed to specific functions, as outlined in the API documentation, to prevent memory leaks.

-Third-party vendors are required to allocate memory to meet their operational needs.
-In doing so, the vendor should also ensure they execute internal deallocation within their implementation.
+### Module Responsibilities:

+   1. Manage and deallocate memory used for its internal operations.
+   2. Release all internally allocated memory upon closure to prevent memory leaks.

 TODO: State a footprint requirement.
 Example: This should not exceed XXXX KB.